UniSC is made up of a diverse group of staff and students from all over the world.

 The Vice-Chancellor and President’s Diversity and Inclusion Awards recognises staff, students and alumni of the University who have made an outstanding and demonstrable commitment to equity, diversity and inclusion within the University and wider community.

 UniSC is committed to ensuring staff and students can participate in personal and professional intercultural settings.
 We value diversity for the richness and creativity it brings.

 Staff are encouraged to participate in various learning opportunities that are available on the staff Learning and Development calendar (staff login required).

 Unconscious bias training is a program designed to raise awareness of unconscious bias.
 The program provides ways to manage prejudices for better decision making.

-The Cultural Diversity Calendar (PDF 91KB) acknowledges significant religious and spiritual dates.
-It celebrates and raises awareness and understanding of significant events for people from diverse backgrounds.
+The Calendar of Cultural and Religious Dates celebrates and raises awareness and understanding of significant days for people from diverse backgrounds.
 Developing a diverse and inclusive culture is an important part of being a world-leading university.

 The cultural diversity and inclusive practice toolkit is a resource designed to assist members of our community promote mutually respectful relationships.

 SBS’s Cultural Atlas is an educational resource providing comprehensive information on the cultural background of Australia’s migrant populations.
 Staff and students are encouraged to visit the Cultural Atlas to access general guidelines and insights designed to improve cross-cultural understanding.

 Multicultural Services Hervey Bay Neighbourhood Centre

 Multicultural Services Gympie Region